MSc (Human Nutrition and Dietetics)

 How do I apply?

-You apply online at the Postgraduate Applications Centre (PAC).
-Applicants will need to apply before the course closing date of the 9th April 2020.
-There is a €50 application fee.
+Applicants can apply now on www.ucc.ie/apply.
+Applicants will need to apply before the course closing date of the 14th Jan 2021.
+There is a €50 non refundable application fee.

 - Original qualification documents listed on your application including transcripts of results from institutions other than UCC